howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_10.md

-# Lesson 10: Handle secure area
+# Lesson 10: Handle redirects

 # What you will learn
  ~ Document what will be learnt ~